wangerekaharun/StreamLocationSharing/README.md

-As seen from the image above, the attachmennt shows a map and a text.
+As seen from the image above, the attachment shows a map and <code>TextView</code>.
 The map shows the location of the coordinates sent as custom attachments.

 ## Conclusion

-You've seen how easy it is to add location as custom attachment.
+You've seen how easy it is to add a location as a custom attachment.
 You can now enrich your chat with location sharing.
 You can even go a step further to add features such as live location sharing or current location sharing as the Stream Android SDK supports custom attachments.

 You can learn more about the Android SDK by checking out its [GitHub repository](https://github.com/GetStream/stream-chat-android), and by taking a look at [the documentation](https://getstream.io/chat/docs/android/?language=kotlin).
-You can also go through the [Message List View Custom Attachments]https://getstream.io/chat/docs/android/message_list_view/?language=kotlin&q=AttachmentViewFactory#customizations) sections that explains more about custom attachments.
+You can also go through the [Message List View Custom Attachments]https://getstream.io/chat/docs/android/message_list_view/?language=kotlin&q=AttachmentViewFactory#customizations) sections that explain more about custom attachments.

 You can get the full sample project with examples in this tutorial [here](https://github.com/wangerekaharun/StreamLocationSharing).